OpenStackSanDiego/ServiceChains/README.md

 * User Name: admin
 * Password: <ADMIN_PASSWORD>

+External Network Setup

+Each workshop lab environment has been allocated a set of IP addresses with external connectivity.
+These IP addresses need to be setup within OpenStack.

+Please refer to the <A HREF="https://github.com/OpenStackSanDiego/ServiceChains/blob/master/Workshop%20External%20Subnets.csv">Workshop External Subnets"</A> to find your assigned IP addresses.

+* Lookup your assigned subnet
+* TODO - remove existing external subnet
+* TODO - add in external subnet via Horizon
+* TODO - setup virtual router interfaces
+* TODO - setup routing on controller host and assign IPs to loopbackasdf *

 Network Setup

 Three IP subnets will be required.
 Using either Horizon or the command line, create the following three networks and associated subnets.